 It is The Arc New York’s position that:

-- Strong regional relationships with 2 and 4-year colleges and universities should be cultivated to develop a solid pipeline for DSP recruitment and professional development.
+- Strong regional relationships with 2 and 4-year colleges and universities, BOCES, high schools and civic association agencies should be cultivated to develop a solid pipeline for DSP recruitment and professional development;

 - Staff assignments of Direct Support Professionals must be thoroughly evaluated in order to minimize unnecessary transfers and prevent the resulting disruption of the continuity of service to persons with intellectual and other developmental disabilities;